Delegate requests to sub-tables

 Delegate to sub-tables based on route specificity

-Delegate routing to sub-tables based on individual route specificity.
-When a service in your mesh sends a request to another service, the request is matched against all routes in each sub-table, sorted by specificity, to reduce the chance that a general route short-circuits a more specific route.
+Then, the resulting routes are sorted by specificity to reduce the chance that a general route short-circuits a more specific route.

 The following specificity rules apply: